 Before the era of Secretary of Defense McNamara, each Service essentially established its own single-year budget and submitted it to Congress annually.
 Secretary McNamara, however, applied a different approach founded on a study by the RAND Corporation.
 He required the Services to prepare a single document, the then Five Year Defense Program, or FYDP, which detailed their resource requirements on a multi-year basis.
-He established himself as the sole authority for approving changes to the FYDP, and Services that desired change to the approved FYDP had to obtain his approval.
-That formed the rudimentary beginning of the DOD Planning, Programming, and Budgeting System, or PPBS, which has changed substantially over the intervening years.
+He established himself as the sole authority for approving changes to the FYDP and Services that desired change to the approved FYDP had to obtain his approval.
+That formed the rudimentary beginning of the DOD Planning, Programming, and Budgeting System, or PPBS.
+PPBS is a continually evolving process that under Secretary of Defense Rumsfeld in 2003 changed to the Planning, Programming, Budgeting, and Execution (PPBE) process.